How to Write an Activities Résumé for College Applications

-- Provide a copy of your activities résumé to your teachers, coaches, guidance counselors, or whomever else you may ask for a letter of recommendation.
+- Provide a copy of your activities résumé to your teachers, coaches, school counselors, or whomever else you may ask for a letter of recommendation.
 This way, they can easily recall your accomplishments and reference them in their letter.

 We’ve provided a résumé example below to help you know how to get started!
 Take note of how concise it is as well as how clearly the information is presented.

 Your college application is not the place for modesty.
 Be proud, not shy, of your accomplishments!